inlg2025/inlg2025.github.io/sitedata/registration.md

 #### Author Registration:
-Every main conference paper requires a full package registration by September 26, 2025 to be included in the program.
+Every main conference paper requires a full package registration by October 8, 2025 to be included in the program.

 #### Early Bird Rate:
-To qualify for Early Bird rates, full payment should be made on or before September 26, 2025.
+To qualify for Early Bird rates, full payment should be made on or before October 8, 2025.

 #### Student Discounts:
 Reduced registration fees are available for students.
 For online registration, a scanned copy of the student ID should be attached.
 It should also be presented during on-site registration.